PrefectHQ/prefect-background-task-examples/README.md

 Let's define two routes for our FastAPI server.
 The first is a basic hello world route at the root URL to confirm that the FastAPI server is working.
-The second route, `/task`, will submit a task to the Prefect task server when the `http://127.0.0.1:8000/task` URL is hit and return information about the submitted task.
+The second route, `/task`, will trigger a background task when the `http://127.0.0.1:8000/task` URL is hit and return information about the task.

 Here are the contents of `first_fastapi.py`: